tgolpa/tgolpa.github.io/README.md

 ~ What is Scrum?
 A scrum master is the facilitator for an agile development team.
 Scrum is a methodology that allows a team to self-organize and make changes quickly, in accordance with agile principles.
 The scrum master manages the process for how information is exchanged.
 [Scrum Definition](http://whatis.techtarget.com/definition/scrum-master).

-~ Quicksort Definition: An efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
+~ What is a Quicksort?
+An efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
 [Quicksort Definition](https://en.wikipedia.org/wiki/Quicksort).

 ~ A branch is a clone of the master/main project worked on in git, used to edit or work on code without effecting the primary project branch until ready to merge/pull request.
 A commit it an edit or change made to the branch, and such can be seen in the history of a project branch.
 To rebase the pull request on master and squash it into one commit so it can be merged & reduce the number of commits to clean the branch history; it means to perform a pull request and then squash commits to reduce the number of comments & changes listed so the branches when merged and allow for a more streamlined view of edits and progress made.